A highly competent book editor is like gold dust.

 14. Helena Fairfax

 Self-employed and working out of Shipley, West Yorkshire, Helena Fairfax is an author, freelance writer and editor.
 Her independent editing business has been doing the rounds since 2014.
 And as such, she has had the opportunity to work on several fictional titles.
-Her editing services are available to those who have authored a romance or commercial women’s fiction.
-If you haven’t worked with her before, she recommends signing up for a sample edit, which will cost you £50 for 5000 words.
+Her editing services are available to those who have written a romance or a commercial women’s fiction manuscript.
+If you haven’t worked with her before, she recommends signing up for a sample edit, which will cost you £60 for 5000 words and a synopsis of your novel.
 There on, a developmental edit or manuscript assessment is chargeable at £5 per 1000 words.
-Whereas, the pricing for a copyedit or line edit will vary depending on the amount of work required on your manuscript.
+Whereas, the pricing for a copyedit or line edit will vary depending on the amount of work required on your manuscript, but it starts at £0.01/word.
 Make sure to reach out to her via this form or LinkedIn if need be.

 15. Michelle Dunbar

 Calling all authors of science fiction and fantasy!
 Here’s an editor who is well versed in your book genre.
-Before you decide to give up the search for a perfect editor, you should definitely check Michelle Dunbar’s calendar and see if she is available at the moment to edit your manuscript.
-She has completed a course in copyediting from the Society of Editors and Proofreaders.
-In addition to copyediting, she also has a knack for developmental editing, mentoring, deep line editing and manuscript critique.
+She has a BA Honours in English Literature with Creative Writing from the Open University and has completed a course in copyediting from the Society of Editors and Proofreaders, among others.
+In addition to developmental editing, she also has a knack for, mentoring, deep line editing and manuscript critique.
+Her copyediting and proofreading services are normally subcontracted.
 Her independent business was started in 2015 and she also works as an editor at Word Bohemia.
 Michelle lives in Glasgow and you can get in touch with her by checking out the contact page on her website.
+However, she is currently unable to accept new clients, so you’ll have to check her website for any future updates if you want to work with her.
+In terms of developmental editors, though, she recommends https://www.annaproofing.co.uk/.

 16. Sue Kelso Ryan

 A graduate of the University of Gloucestershire, Sue Kelso Ryan is a freelance proofreader and copyeditor.
 She currently resides in Cheltenham, Gloucestershire.
 Her LinkedIn page has some testimonials from clients, which you might want to go through.
-Fictional genres she has experience editing are romance, children’s books and thrillers.
-Memoirs, self help books and recipe books are genres of nonfiction that can be seen in her portfolio.
+Some fictional genres in which she has experience editing are romance, children’s books and thrillers.
+Memoirs, self help books and recipe books are a few genres of nonfiction that can be seen in her portfolio.
 She has been an independent professional since 2010.
 If you feel that your book will flourish under her guidance, then there are multiple platforms on which you can contact her.

 17. Sarah Herman

-Sarah Herman is a freelance editor and proofreader based in Norwich.
-It has been 9 years since Sarah began providing editing services independently.
-Not only does she edit fiction and nonfiction books, Sarah has also authored over 20 nonfiction, humour books.
+Sarah Herman is a freelance editor and proofreader based in Norwich, England.
+It has been more than 9 years since Sarah began providing editing services independently.
+Not only does she edit fiction and nonfiction books, but Sarah has also authored over 20 books.
 She possesses a Bachelor’s degree in Multimedia Journalism from Bournemouth University.
 She is available to discuss the prospect of editing your manuscript, so send an email with all the necessary information.

 19. Sarah Wray